deepsquare-io/grid/docs/docs/03-deepsquare-grid/10-join-the-grid/20-clusterfactory/10-overview.md

 ### Lastly, we deploy the software stack which permits DeepSquare to work

-This is the diagram that interconnect every components:
+Knowing that we have deployed all the solutions to ensure that the software stack works perfectly.
+Here is the diagram that links all the components of the software stack:

 ![architecture-cf-de-Page-5.drawio](./10-overview.assets/architecture-cf-de-Page-5.drawio.svg#invert-on-dark)

+This diagram is also valid for a cluster without **ClusterFactory**.

 From left to right: